ecds/namedropper-oxygen/README.rst

 * Create a new project "From Existing Source"
 * Set the source directory to the base directory (where this file is)
-* Edit the project properties > Libraries and add lib/oxygen.jar and lib/api.zip
+* Edit the project properties > Libraries and add lib/oxygen.jar  lib/api.zip, json-simple-1.1.1.jar